BigglesworthCat/cloud-storage-utilizer/README.md

 ## Preparation

 At this moment, only [Dropbox] cloud storage is supported.

+### Dropbox

-To use it, you need to register your application and get an access token following this [instruction](https://www.dropbox.com/developers/reference/getting-started#overview).
+To use [Dropbox] as cloud storage, you need to register your application and get an access token following this [instruction](https://www.dropbox.com/developers/reference/getting-started#overview).

 This access token must be set into the `ACCESS_TOKEN` environment variable.

+Don't forget to give necessary scope access (in *Permissions* tab) for application refresh your token time-to-time (in general *Settings* tab).

 ## Usage